 - Your Location – This can apply to both where you are and where you plan to go

 - Your Health – Are you physically able to leave and possibly walk the distance

 - Your Dependents – small children or old relatives.
 Pets?

 - The Threat – What is the threat we are planning to leave for?

 - Your Destination – Where is the place you are going to?

 Your Situation – can greatly affect the decision to Bug-Out or not and you have to decide when you will actually make the choice to go.
-If you are planning for an economic collapse, what events will trigger you leaving home and heading somewhere else.
-How bad would things need to get before you made that call.
+If you are planning for an economic collapse, what events will trigger you to leave home and head somewhere else?
+How bad would things need to get before you made that call?
 What if you are away from home?
-In that case you will be more concerned with getting home.
+In that case, you will be more concerned with getting home.
 What will your family do until you arrive?
 Is it the middle of winter and there is 2 feet of snow on the ground?
 Do you have a means of defending yourself and your family?

 Your Health – Are you physically able to get up and strap a backpack to your back, walk out the door and never come back?
 Would you be able to run if needed?
 Do you require medication that must be refrigerated or taken daily?
 In some cases you simply won’t have a choice, you will need to Bug-In and plan accordingly.